-- 14.1 A practising barrister who is also qualified in another system of law, and practises concurrently in Hong Kong by virtue of that other qualification, shall observe all rules of professional conduct, ethics and etiquette applicable to a Hong Kong barrister in the course of his Hong Kong practice (including where relevant Chapter 13). - 14.2 A barrister may, as part of his foreign practice, give advice on Hong Kong law in circumstances where that advice is incidental and subsidiary to the conduct of his foreign practice in a particular case. - 14.3 For the purposes of paragraphs 14.1 and 14.2:- - (a) "foreign practice" means advising on, or drafting documents to be governed by, the other system of law in which the barrister is qualified, or appearing before a tribunal whose constitution and procedure is governed by that system of law, and where the barrister is qualified in the law of one state or province of a federal constitution, includes the law of every other state or province and the federal law of that constitution; - (b) any other professional activity not covered by sub-paragraph (a) above shall be regarded as Hong Kong practice, unless the Bar Council shall by prior dispensation have ruled that it may be considered foreign practice. - 14.4 Whether any activity outside Hong Kong is Hong Kong practice or foreign practice depends on the circumstances of the particular case.
+- 14.1 A practising barrister who is also qualified in another system of law, and practises concurrently in Hong Kong by virtue of that other qualification (including the GBA Qualification), shall observe all rules of professional conduct, ethics and etiquette applicable to a Hong Kong barrister in the course of his Hong Kong practice (including where relevant Chapter 13). - 14.2 A barrister may, as part of his non-Hong Kong practice, give advice on Hong Kong law in circumstances where that advice is incidental and subsidiary to the conduct of his non-Hong Kong practice in a particular case. - 14.3 In respect of a barrister's professional activity in his non-Hong Kong practice, his professional conduct, ethics and etiquette in respect of such practice shall primarily be governed and regulated by the regulatory or disciplinary regimes of the relevant jurisdictions applicable to him. - 14.4 Whether any activity outside or within Hong Kong is Hong Kong practice or non-Hong Kong practice depends on the circumstances of the particular case.